-Approximately 15,000 LGBTQ (lesbian, gay, bisexual, transgender and queer/questioning) teens live in North Texas yet there are minimal resources available for meeting their unique needs.
-Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges these teens face at home, and within their schools and communities.
+Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges LGBTQ teens face at home, school and in the community.

 - HIV and STD prevention

 - Healthy Relationships Group

 - S.T.A.Y (Saving Teens and Youth)

 - Game Nights

 - Fieldtrips (Musicals/Shows, Dallas Zoo, Six Flags, etc.)

 - Holiday Parties

 Creative Self-Expression and Community Involvement Builds Self-Esteem